-School Holidays Ideas for Kids in Brisbane – The Official Guide
+School Holidays Ideas Brisbane – The Official Guide

 Our school holidays ideas for kids in Brisbane list is the best collection of fun ideas and places to go over the school holidays.
 The Brisbane Kids website is filled with free school holiday events, fun school holiday workshops and a huge list of fun things to do from rainforest walks to butterfly houses and everything in between!

 IMPORTANT> This list is COVID considered list.
 We have checked everything on this list is open, however, we highly recommend visiting the website and/or social media pages of anywhere you plan to visit well in advance.
 In some cases, pre-bookings are required and in other cases, there are limits or changes to operating hours and of course, things can always change.
 We will continue to add to this list as we discover more venues opening their doors.
 Stay safe, social distance and enjoy the Winter holidays with your kids!

 The ultimate school holiday list

 All these activities are on our website- just use the website search function to locate them.
 We have done our best in checking each and every venue below but sometimes things do change and some venues require pre-booking or have number limits.
 Make sure you head to the website and/or social media pages as you plan your visit.

 - Take a drive up to Mt Cootha to check out the view.
 FREE (pick up a McDonalds cheap soft-serve cone on the way as a treat!)

 - Enjoy some mini golf at Victoria Park at Herston or Golf Central at Skygate which is close to the DFO near the airport.